-Oliver salad contains boiled hearty root vegetables, peas, eggs, ham and zesty dill pickles, and is dressed with creamy mayonnaise.
-Easy to make, delicious and perfect for any occasion!
+Russian Olivier salad combines hearty, boiled root vegetables, peas, eggs, ham and zesty dill pickles with creamy mayonnaise dressing.
+Easy to make, satisfying, delicious and perfect for any occasion!

-Olivier salad, also called olivye salad, is extremely popular in Russia and Ukraine.
+Russian Olivier salad, also called olivye salad (caлат оливье), Stolichny salad or, simply, Russian salad, is a traditional dish of potatoes, vegetables, eggs and meat, popular in Russia as well as Ukraine.
 It was invented in the 19th century by Lucien Olivier, a French-Belgian chef living in Russia who originally combined readily available root vegetables with crayfish tails, grouse, olives, capers and other ingredients.

-Over time the expensive, hard-to-get ingredients were gradually replaced by cheaper alternatives and Oliver salad became the potato salad we know and love today.
+Over time the expensive, hard-to-get ingredients were gradually replaced by cheaper alternatives and modern olivye salad was born.
+It's traditionally served in Russia on New Year's Eve.

-- Potatoes: use waxy, salad potatoes (often oval shaped), which do not contain a lot of starch and keep their shape in cooking.
+- Potatoes: use all-rounders, such as Yukon Gold potatoes or waxy salad potatoes (often oval shaped), which do not contain a lot of starch and keep their shape in cooking.

 - Carrots.